-- Liberal Arts Studies Program requirements specific to each degree; - Academic Major requirements; - Free Electives students who need additional hours to meet the minimum of 120 semester hours required for graduation may elect to complete the specific requirements to earn additional majors, minors and/or specializations, or may choose courses of personal interest.
+- Liberal Arts Studies Program requirements specific to each degree; - Academic Major requirements; - Free Electives students who need additional hours to meet the minimum of 120 semester hours required for graduation may elect to complete specific requirements to earn additional majors, minors and/or specializations, or may choose courses of personal interest.

-Additionally, students seeking the Bachelor of Arts, Bachelor of Fine Arts, or Bachelor of Music Education degree must complete the requirements of the Trans4mations program.
+Additionally, students in the Day program must complete the requirements of the Trans4mations program.
 Each of these components is described in more detail on the following pages.